ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

 ```

 ### TODO 7.5
-#### The copy of the sorting
+#### Copying the work
 Create a new __ListItem<Entity*>*__ to copy the previous list sorted.
 `The list sorted is inverted, so when the copy is used it must be rendered backwards (x->prev)`

 ### TODO 8
-#### Get the dimensions of the assemble
+#### Near the Endgame
-To do it, we go for each assemble created getting its dimensions.
+To get the dimensions of the assemble, we go for each assemble created getting its dimensions.
 ```
 for (int l = 0; l < assembledList.Count(); l++)
 {